GrassHopper1977/Morello_CHERI_Setup/README.md

   3. Linux - I haven't tried this either.

 ## Connecting to the Morello Board
 The Morello board has a USB type B connector on it.
-Connect from that to a PC runnning a suitable OS (I use Ubuntu with a GUI) and you will find that it adds 4 serial ports and the USB drive.
+Connect from that to a PC runnning a suitable OS (I use Ubuntu with a GUI) and you will find that it adds 8 serial ports and the USB drive.

 ### The USB Drive
 The USB drive is the Morello's onboard SD card.
 It is used to upgrade the frimware on the Morello board (which you should always do before installing an OS).
 The drive is called `M1SDP`.

 ### The Serial Ports
 The actual names of the serial ports will depend upon your OS.
 On Ubuntu they are called `/dev/ttyUSB0` to `/dev/ttyUSB3`.
 On *NIX systems like Linux and FreeBSD you may need to add your user to the `dialer` group in order to access these serial ports.
-The serial ports are all run at `115200` buad, 8 data bits, 1 stop bit, No parity and XON/XOFF flow control. each port provide different functionality.
+The serial ports are all run at `115200` buad, 8 data bits, 1 stop bit, No parity and XON/XOFF flow control.
+Each of the ports provide different functionality.

 #### Serial Port 0 - MCC
 The is the MCC Morello Management Controller.
 We can use this to set the clock, reboot